 - Apply to Syracuse University Graduate School

 Online application is preferred.
 Application fee of $75.
-Deadline: January 15 (January 10 for SU African American Fellowship and McNair Fellowship applicants).
+Deadline: January 3.
 Admission decisions will be sent via email in March.

 - Submit an online portfolio of creative and/or professional work in architecture, the visual arts, design, and/or affiliated fields.

 - Submit a short video response to one of three questions.
 This complements your written and graphic material, and provides our admissions committee with additional insight into your application.
 (Optional; strongly encouraged)